SOC Board Members

 Alan Raphael has been involved in public relations, marketing, advertising and special events in New Orleans for more than three decades.
 The Bastrop, LA native, and Tulane University graduate began his career with KALB-TV (NBC), later moving to WBRZ-TV (ABC).
 Raphael joined New Orleans advertising and public relations agency Montgomery, Stire & Ehrhardt, serving Ringling Bros. and Barnum & Bailey Circus, Walt Disney’s World On Ice, International Paper, Burger King and the Greater New Orleans Tourism Marketing Corporation.
 Raphael is a licensed tour guide, additionally completing the Friends of the Cabildo Walking Tour class in April 2001.
 In 2006, Raphael joined the staff at The National World War II Museum as Marketing Outreach Manager focusing on sharpening the Museum’s outreach efforts.
 In 2015, Raphael was honored by the New Orleans Concierge Association as Sales & Marketing Person of the Year.
 In his hours away from the Museum, Raphael enjoys cycling, New Orleans music and cultural events, and photography of same.
 Alan joined the SOC Board at the beginning of 2017.
 He serves Tours & Marketing, All Saints Soiree and Education Committees.

-Grey Sweeney is an attorney who specializes in medical malpractice defense, risk management, and health care compliance.
+M. Grey Sweeney is an attorney who specializes in medical malpractice defense, risk management, and health care compliance.
 She is the General Counsel, Professional Liability, and Chief Compliance Officer for Patient First, an urgent care corporation based in Virginia.
 In addition to her law degree, she holds degrees in history, English, and political science.

 Grey moved to New Orleans in 2012, and she quickly began volunteering for Friends of the Cabildo.
 She became a volunteer tour guide for the FOC, and in 2015 she was asked to be Lead Facilitator for the FOC's annual Walking Tour Guide class.
-Grey continues in that role today, leading a month-long class which includes 100 lecture hours, 50 field hours, 3 field exams, and a written exam.
+Grey continues in that role today, leading a month-long class that includes 100 lecture hours, 50 field hours, 3 field exams, and a written exam.
 Grey serves on the Board of Friends of the Cabildo, where she a member of both the Tour Guide and Education Committees.
 Grey is also a past Board member of the LGBT+ Archives Project, and she currently serves as an active volunteer in many of that organization's endeavors.
 She is a founding member of the Krewe de la Rue Royale Revelers, a Carnival krewe that hosts an annual Twelfth Night party to benefit the LGBT+ Archives Project.
 She serves on the Tours and Marketing Committee at SOC.